2025 Professional Training Program starts in:

 Our Practitioners

-Certified Equine Hanna Somatics® Educators (C.EHSEs) have completed extensive training with Eleanor Criswell Hanna (creator of EHS) and Alissa Mayer (founder of the AEHSE), in the only Equine Hanna Somatics Professional Training program in the world, hosted by the Novato Institute for Somatic Research and Training.
+Certified Equine Hanna Somatics® Educators (C-EHSEs) have completed extensive training with Eleanor Criswell Ed.D (creator of EHS) and Alissa Mayer BSc(Equine) EHSE-C (founder of the AEHSE), in the only Equine Hanna Somatics Professional Training program in the world, sponsored by the Novato Institute for Somatic Research and Training.

 Equine Hanna Somatics is NOT bodywork, but is a movement-based training method that helps horses access the part of their brains that regulate chronic muscular tension.
-By inviting horses to participate in EHS movements, we facilitate the horse in re-educating themselves with real-time accurate proprioceptive and sensory feedback.
-We work WITH, not ON.
+By inviting horses to voluntarily participate in EHS movements, we facilitate the horse in resetting their own resting muscle tone.
+We truly work WITH, not ON, horses.

 EHSEs who are also Association (AEHSE) members are indicated by a star below their name in the directory, and may include the appropriate membership badge on their website, social media profiles and marketing materials.